hermag/Nexus-Docker-Registry/README.md

 ## Deployment of Docker Repositories in Nexus

-The default nexus admin credentials are Username: `admin` Password: `admin123`, one need to browse to `Server Administration and Configuration` section, afterwards create blobs for repositories.
+The default nexus admin credentials are `Username: admin`, `Password: admin123`, one need to browse to `Server Administration and Configuration` section, afterwards create blobs for repositories.
 Creating blob store for private docker repository, `Type: File`, `Name: docker-private`, `Path: docker-private`.

 ![GitHub Logo](/images/docker-private.png)